Cliques and independent subgroups of the Birkhoff polytope graph: Acknowledgment

 \section{Acknowledgment}

-The research of Huang was supported by the National Natural Science Foundation of China (No. 12171323), the Science and Technology Foundation of Shenzhen City (No. JCYJ20190808174211224, No. JCYJ20210324095813036), Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515011995).
+The research of Huang was supported by the National Natural Science Foundation of China (No. 12171323).
 Li is an affiliate member of the Institute for Quantum Computing, University of Waterloo; his research was partially supported by the Simons Foundation Grant 851334.
-This research was supported by the Simons Foundation Grant 851334.
 The research of Sze was supported by a Hong Kong RGC grant PolyU 15305719 and a PolyU Internal Research Fund 4-ZZKU.